PPCP

 What does the PPCP offer?

-Using a play-based approach, our preschool program provides a safe, nurturing environment and a creative atmosphere that allows children to function at their own developmental level while stimulating them to their next stage of growth.
+Using a play-based learning approach, our cooperative preschool program provides a safe, nurturing environment and a creative atmosphere that allows children to function at their own developmental level while stimulating them to their next stage of growth.
 The environment is carefully planned to help children learn to become independent and make choices while setting limits that allow them to feel secure.

-We provide an opportunity for children to become familiar with group settings, to develop self expression, creativity, a sense of responsibility and an interest and joy in learning.
+We provide an opportunity for children to become familiar with group settings, to develop self-expression, creativity, a sense of responsibility, and an interest and joy in learning.
 We respect diversity and strive to explore many cultures.
-Through new experiences a child may broaden the spectrum of his or her world.
+Through new experiences, a child may broaden the spectrum of his or her world.

 What is the staff to child ratio?